ronaldkwan93/client-employee-tracker/README.md

 - Returns meaningful HTTP status codes and descriptive error messages

+ AWS S3 Integration (Image Uploading)

+- Integrated AWS S3 for secure image storage and retrieval

+- Backend handles multipart file uploads and stores images in Amazon S3.

+- URL is returned to the frontend for real-time image preview and persistent display

+- Configured Spring Boot to manage credentials and bucket configuration securely using exported environment variables

 ## Project Objectives

 - Create a clean and intuitive tool for managing employees at a glance